Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 How can I keep track of my injection sites while using Benlysta?

-If you’re taking Benlysta by subcutaneous injection, it’s very important that you keep track of where you’re injecting the drug each week.
-This is because you should rotate where you inject each week to prevent scar tissue from forming.
+If you’re receiving Benlysta by subcutaneous injection, it’s very important that you keep track of where you’re injecting the drug each week.
+This is because you should rotate the injection site (change the area where you give yourself the injection) each week to prevent scar tissue from forming.
 You should also not inject into areas that are bruised or tender.

-The Benlysta manufacturer provides a free diary to track where you inject your dose each week.
-You can also use the diary to keep track of how you’re feeling and if you have any notes or questions to ask your doctor.
-This is helpful to bring to your doctor appointments, so you can discuss any side effects you’re experiencing and if the drug is helping your symptoms.
+You might also consider keeping a journal to track when you take your doses as well as any symptoms you may be having.
+You can record how you’re feeling and any notes or questions for your doctor.
+This is helpful to bring to your doctor appointments so that you can discuss any side effects you’re experiencing and whether the drug is helping your symptoms.

-Will I have side effects if I stop taking Benlysta?
+Will I have side effects if I stop using Benlysta?

-No, Benlysta shouldn’t cause any side effects when you stop taking it.
-However, while you’re taking Benlysta, your symptoms may be decreased.
-Once you stop taking the drug, your lupus symptoms (such as tiredness, rash, or joint pain) may come back.
+No, Benlysta shouldn’t cause any side effects when you stop using it.
+However, while you’re using Benlysta, your lupus symptoms may decrease.
+Once you stop treatment with the drug, symptoms of your condition (such as tiredness, rash, or joint pain) may come back.

 Talk with your doctor if you have questions or concerns about ending your Benlysta treatment.